 How to Apply: Students from the Shiawassee County area that are interested in attending the University of Michigan need to apply for a Cook Family Foundation scholarship.
 Talk to your high school counselor, contact us for assistance, and fill out the scholarship application (click here) online.
 You must complete an application to be eligible for a scholarship.

-Foundation Scholarships: At a minimum, any Shiawassee County resident enrolled in the University of Michigan is awarded a $3,000 scholarship from the Foundation in addition to any financial aid.
+Foundation Scholarships: At a minimum, any Shiawassee County resident enrolled in the University of Michigan is awarded one $3,000 scholarship from among the four scholarships connected to the Foundation’s work in addition to any financial aid.
 Scholarships are available to students with a GPA of 3.5 or greater who have been admitted to any University of Michigan campus, including Ann Arbor, UM-Dearborn or UM-Flint.

 In all cases, the Foundation works directly with students and the University of Michigan to determine how to maximize the benefit of financial aid and scholarships, including those from other sources.
 Some students choose to defer their scholarship for use in future semesters.